3. Building your GenAI tech stack

 Monitoring, explainability, and debiasing

 There’s a whole slew of tools and techniques for evaluating, tracking, and hacking how generative models produce results.
 If you have an excellent data science team, you may end up coming up with novel solutions.
 But with all the visibility around hallucinations and GenAI’s failings, there is a lot of active research and development in this area.
+You may also want to consider the legal ramifications of DIY solutions here.
+Some companies, like IBM, will indemnify their clients against legal exposure caused by their products’ responses, but that’s certainly not universal.

 Summary

 Knowing what you need and how to judge what tools will do the job can be a challenge in itself.
-For our own AI efforts, we set up a separate Community within our internal Stack Overflow for Teams and gathered AI-related knowledge there.
+For our own AI efforts, we set up a separate Community within our internal Stack Overflow for Teams instance and gathered AI-related knowledge there.
 You’ll need some way to keep track of how fast the field is moving and what new developments will affect your business goals.